BraedenKilburn/AviationWeatherReports/README.md

 - Display the airport and weather details
 - Utilize Responsive Design
 - Dynamically update using Vue.js, a progressive JavaScript framework
-- Run a back-end server on Node.js written in TypeScript
+- Run a back-end server on Node.js to retrieve the station reports
-- Save results using AWS DynamoDB
 - Retrieve saved airports using a REST API built with Express

 ### Background

-There are many websites that provide this functionality already; however, I believe that they all lack modern design and are, typically, visually unappealing.
-I hope to accomplish both **functionality** and **visual appeal** in my project.
+There are many websites that provide this functionality already; however, I believe that they all are, typically, visually complicated.
+I hope to accomplish both **functionality** and **visual simplicity** in my project.

 ### Pages